FrontEndMaestro/Landing-Page/README.md

 # Landing-Page
-odin project , excited to start it lets see how it goes vamos.
+odin project , excited to start it lets see how it goes.